Is your bladder feeling the pressures of pregnancy? Are you unsure what’s causing the pain and worried it might be serious?

 Avoid certain beverages such as coffee, soda, and juice.
 You can have them once in a while if you must (we all get cravings), but keep them to a minimum.
-Drinks of this type are known as diuretics and will increase the production of urine (source).
+These drinks are diuretics and will increase urine production (3).

 However, never reduce your intake of water.
-Pregnancy makes us susceptible to dehydration, and that can cause an array of issues for you and your baby.
-Be sure you drink 8 to 10 glasses of water each day.
+Pregnancy makes us susceptible to dehydration, which can cause an array of issues for you and your baby.
+Be sure you drink eight to 10 glasses of water each day.

-Make sure that you fully empty your bladder by leaning forward when you pee.
-Push it all out mama!
+Make sure you fully empty your bladder by leaning forward when you pee.
+Push it all out, mama!
 And lastly, don’t hold it — when you gotta go, you gotta go.

 2. Urinary Tract Infection (UTI)

 This is also a common cause of bladder pain during pregnancy.
-A UTI is the result of a bacterial inflammation in the urinary tract (source).
+A UTI is the result of a bacterial inflammation in the urinary tract (4).

-A UTI can occur anytime, however, it’s most common between the 6th and 24th week of pregnancy.
-It generally occurs due to the growing uterus putting pressure on the bladder.
+A UTI can occur anytime; however, it’s most common between the 6th and 24th weeks of pregnancy.
+It generally happens because the growing uterus is putting pressure on the bladder.
 This causes a blockage of the urine from the bladder to the urinary tract, trapping the urine and causing an infection.

-Generally, when a UTI occurs during pregnancy, it’s due to an otherwise benign bacteria called Escherichia coli.
+Generally, a UTI occurs during pregnancy due to an otherwise benign bacteria called Escherichia coli.
 However, sometimes the infection can have a more notorious culprit, namely a bacterium called Group B strep (GBS) or a condition called pyelonephritis.

 GBS causes a more severe form of a UTI.
 Those affected require oral and intravenous antibiotics during pregnancy and labor.
-If left untreated, it could make the baby and mother severely ill (source).
+If left untreated, it could make you and your baby severely ill (5).

 Pyelonephritis is an acute kidney inflammation caused by a UTI.
-This condition also requires intensive treatment, or else it could lead to sepsis or kidney failure.
+This condition also requires intensive treatment.
+Without treatment, it could lead to sepsis or kidney failure.

-Usually, if doctors suspect the possibility of acquiring a UTI during pregnancy, they’ll order some tests to determine which treatment is necessary.
+If doctors suspect the possibility of acquiring a UTI during pregnancy, they’ll usually order some tests to determine which treatment is necessary.